Guides

 How do I know if I'm actually in Zone 5?

-You should be unable to say more than 2-3 words between breaths.
-Your heart rate should be ≥90% of your estimated maximum (220 - age is a rough estimate; lab testing is more accurate).
-Perceived effort should be 9/10 — "I could keep going, but just barely."
-If you can talk in complete sentences, you're in Zone 3-4.
+You should be unable to say more than two or three words between breaths, with a heart rate around 90%+ of your true maximum and a perceived effort near 9 out of 10 — "I could keep going, but only just."
+If you can speak in complete sentences, you are in Zone 3-4, not Zone 5.

 Can I skip Zone 2 and just do Zone 5?

-No. Zone 2 builds the aerobic base — the mitochondrial and cardiovascular infrastructure that Zone 5 pushes to its limits.
-High-intensity training without an aerobic base produces rapid fatigue and suboptimal adaptations.
-The Zone 2 "infrastructure" allows you to do Zone 5 intervals with higher quality effort and recover from them more completely.
-See our Zone 2 Training Guide.
+No. Zone 2 builds the mitochondrial and cardiovascular infrastructure that Zone 5 pushes to its limit.
+High-intensity work without an aerobic base produces rapid fatigue and blunted adaptations.
+The base also lets you perform higher-quality intervals and recover from them more completely.

 How long until Zone 5 training raises my VO2 max?

-Most studies show measurable VO2 max improvements within 6-8 weeks of 2x/week Zone 5 training.
-Subjective improvements in exercise capacity often appear sooner (2-4 weeks).
-Maximum adaptations from a given training stimulus occur at approximately 8-12 weeks; after that, progressive overload is needed to continue improving.
+Most studies show measurable improvements within 6-8 weeks of consistent 2x-per-week Zone 5 work, with subjective gains in exercise capacity often appearing sooner.
+The largest adaptations from a given stimulus tend to arrive around 8-12 weeks, after which progressive overload is needed to keep improving.

 Updated March 2026